MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ## Devices

 Within the devices tab, you can see the update status of these devices, view information on individual devices, and perform quick actions such as restore and snooze devices.
+You can click on the device to view the same information you can view within Inventory such as details on the device's hardware, operating system and Microsoft 365 Apps configuration.

 ## Actions

 Actions allows you to view the actions taken within your tenant, the same as [Action Center](action-center), within the Servicing Profile, to easily keep track of any actions you have taken.

 ## Issues